Back to Publications

 The Arctic Institute’s Arctic Extractivism Series 2024 begins with Emily Schmidt’s thoughtful reflections tracing how entrenched ideals of colonialism are playing out in the Arctic and a race for natural resources.
 As the region transitions from non-renewable to renewable energy sources, there are significant tensions between Indigenous communities and authorities, stemming from the historical and ongoing marginalization of Indigenous peoples in energy projects, both non-renewable and renewable, which often proceed without their consent and disrupt traditional practices.
 Dan Ziebarth highlights the Arctic political community, underscoring the need for urgent and coordinated action among stakeholders, including the European Commission and the Sámi people.
 Ziebarth suggests two possible actions aimed at integrated Indigenous knowledge into climate policies and improving EU collaboration with Indigenous peoples to protect the Arctic.
 Simone Weichenreider’s piece follows, emphasizing the importance of integrating Indigenous knowledge with Nature-Based Solutions to address climate challenges in the Arctic.
 By combining traditional ecological insights with modern conservation efforts, Weichenreider argues Indigenous-led initiatives can create more effective, sustainable, and culturally appropriate solutions for enhancing climate resilience in the region.

 Aiste Klimasauskaite looks into the role of the scientific community in the Arctic in constructing narratives surrounding extractivism.
 Klimasauskaite asks what responsibility scientists have in communicating the uncertainties and potential consequences of deep-sea mining to support well-informed decisions by Arctic communities.
-Finally, Gudrun Havsteen-Mikkelsen presents an in-depth analysis of maps in all their forms, demonstrating their power for knowledge dissemination, as well as inviting extractivism.
+Gudrun Havsteen-Mikkelsen presents an in-depth analysis of maps in all their forms, demonstrating their power for knowledge dissemination, as well as inviting extractivism.
 In the global race for resources in the Arctic, maps can signify political tensions and business interests, echoing broader concerns about green transformation and energy security.
+Lastly, Mirkka Ollila introduces us to the “triangle of extraction” – a nexus of planned mineral extraction projects on the traditional lands of the Saami located within Russia’s borders.
+Ollila critiques the increasing trend of green colonialism and reminds us about the need for equitable and transparent development in the green transition to prevent further exploitation of Indigenous lands and communities.

 By delving into these diverse perspectives, we hope to illuminate the complexities of extractivism in the Arctic and call for a reimagining of how we all approach this region, while honoring the rights, knowledge, and voices of Indigenous communities and ensuring that the future of the Arctic is shaped by those who call it home.